Loading

 Cons

-ChatGPT doesn't let you share conversations with images and users can't pick up where you left off
+ChatGPT doesn't let you share conversations with images and others can't pick up where you left off

 Related reading: